 If you have problems adhering to a budget, contact the better business bureau for a trustworthy credit counseling service.
 These counselors can help you build a payment plan.
 Credit counseling helps you learn how to manage your salary best and meet your bills.

 Make sure that you keep records of everything when interacting with credit bureaus.
 Make sure that you keep track of every type of contact you make, including e-mails and letters, as well as typing up summaries of phone calls you have received.
 Send dispute letters by certified mail so that you have a paper trail proving you sent it and the credit reporting agency received it.

 Talk to creditors to try using alternate payment plans directly to figure out a different way to pay your bill if you cannot afford your monthly payments.

 Make sure to make your payments on time if you wish to fix your credit history.
 At least pay the minimum, but always send in something.
 One missed payment can significantly affect your credit score.

 Research debt consolidation options that may help you rebuild your debt more effectively.
-This lets you put all of your debts will be combined into one bill and it will be easier to pay.
-Make sure you know the specific details of any consolidation plan you evaluate in order to determine if it is the best option.
+This lets you put all of your debts into one bill and will be easier to pay.
+Ensure you know the specific details of any consolidation plan you evaluate to determine if it is the best option.

-By paying off outstanding balances you will make the fastest progress towards repairing your credit.
-As long as you have unpaid debt remaining in your name that you are not aggressvely paying off the situation will only continue to become worse, and this will not help you!
+By paying off outstanding balances, you will make the fastest progress towards repairing your credit.
+As long as you have unpaid debt remaining in your name that you are not aggressive paying off, the situation will only continue to become worse, and this will not help you!

 You have a long way to go to get the credit score you want from the advice you got here.
 Be consistent and be aware of your obligations.
 There’s no better time than now to start tackling your credit issues!